Repairs & Habitability

-Habitability Requirements Under the Utah Fit Premises Act
+Habitability requirements and repair options under the Utah Fit Premises Act.

 What “Fit for Human Habitation” Means